-- Shoes that don’t fit, that are too fight or don’t stretch well, especially if you play sports or do activities that make you move or be on your feet often.
+- Shoes that don’t fit, that are too tight or don’t stretch well, especially if you play sports or do activities that make you move or be on your feet often.

 - Physical foot issues, like deformations or special shapes in the toe, which cause additional pressure on the other toes.
-You have to keep in mind that some people, because of genetics, are born with curved toenails, that are too big, or that tend to grow downwards.
-That is why there are people that often suffer from this problem despite wearing proper shoes and paying close attention to how their nails are cut.
+You have to keep in mind that some people, because of genetics, are born with toenails that are curved, that are too big, or that tend to grow downwards.
+That’s why there are people who often suffer from this problem despite wearing proper shoes and paying close attention to how their nails are cut.

 When to Go to the Doctor

-Lastly, if you get ingrown toenails often and you have not found the cause, a doctor will also help solve this annoying problem.
+Lastly, if you get ingrown toenails often and you haven’t found the cause, a doctor will also help solve this annoying problem.

-This is a homemade, simple, and natural treatment for ingrown nails:
+Here’s a homemade, simple, and natural remedy to help treat ingrown toenails:

 - Submerge the affected toe in hot water a few times throughout the day, at least three times a day.
 Put it in there for a couple of minutes and then dry your foot well.